edwardpeter547/ansible_tutorial/README.md

 # ansible_tutorial
-first hand look at ansible
+first hand look at ansible. this tutorial is comprehensive for beginners into ansible.